3 Psychological Tricks to Make a Power Resume

 So, what are some of these general viewpoints held by hiring managers?
 And how can you use it to your advantage?

-For example, even if you work in a non-profit, you could frame successful grant funding like this:
+For example, even if you work in a non-profit, you could frame successful grant funding or other fundraising like this:

 “Analyzed reports that contributed to successful new grant funding proceeds for upcoming fiscal year.”